-Looking into citizenship by investment opportunities?
+Looking into the best citizenship by investment opportunities?
 Well, there are programs available to do so in several different countries that are highly sought after to live in.
 Citizenship by investment should factor in a few things, the top priorities being price of investment, the benefits included in investing for a citizenship, how long the process will take, and the "reputation" of the country.

 Currently, the top country most people think to emigrate to for any purpose, even through investing, is Canada.
 According to an international survey commissioned by the Historica-Dominion Institute, Canada "...53 percent of the world's 24 leading economies said they would emigrate to Canada."

 Though Canada is a top choice, there are other options to look at.
 Here are the top choices to consider:

 Like mentioned before, Canada is a very popular choice.
 Foreigners can obtain citizenship in three years of residency, their health care is very sought after, and there's affordable living throughout Canada.
 Business owners can do a "fast track" investment option with roughly C$180,000 and participate in the Federal or Quebec Immigrant Investor programs.

 Initial investment will be roughly £250,000, depending on the loan conditions of the borrowing bank, with processing taking up to six months.
 The UK offers an attractive tax regime for high net worth individuals classed as “UK resident, non-domicile”.
 Visa-free travel is permitted to 189 countries.
 ILR/ Settlement after 5, 3, or 2 years depending on the amount invested, respectively £1M, £5M, £10M.